alexcalia/stonks/README.md

 ## Stonks

-Tech Stack: HTML, CSS< JavaScript, React, ChartJS
+Tech Stack: HTML, CSS, JavaScript, React, ChartJS

 Buy and sell stocks on a fake stock market.
 As days pass in the app, stock prices update randomly.
 Portfolio and stock price performances are visualized with interactive ChartJs components.